-Alimony Attorney in Miami, FL
+Alimony Attorney in Miami, Florida

 There are many factors that Florida Family Court judges consider when ordering a provision for a spouse after a separation or divorce.
-This one reason (among many) why it is imperative that you have proper legal representation in your divorce process.
+This is one reason (among many) why it is imperative that you have proper legal representation in your divorce process.
 Our alimony services will ensure your security during this overwhelming process.

 Spousal support can be granted in form of a lump sum or on an ongoing basis.
 As a matter of common sense, it is a commonly held belief that a spouse is considered dependent when he (or she) makes less money than the other spouse.
 However, this is one of many criteria that are taken into consideration by the Florida family courts

 in its determination as to whether alimony should be granted, and if so, which type.
 So what are some of the other factors that are examined?